Patagonian sheep farming boom

-In late 19th and early 20th centuries, sheep farming expanded across the Patagonian grasslands making the southern regions of Argentina and Chile one of the world's foremost sheep farming areas.
+In late 19th and early 20th centuries, sheep farming expanded across the Patagonian Steppe making the southern regions of Argentina and Chile one of the world's foremost sheep farming areas.
 The sheep farming boom attracted thousands of immigrants from Chiloé and Europe to southern Patagonia.
 Early sheep farming in Patagonia was oriented towards wool production but changed over time with the development of industrial refrigerators towards meat export.
 Besides altering the demographic and economic outlook of Southern Patagonia the sheep farming boom also changed the steppe ecosystem.

 Sheep farming in Patagonia was carried out in an estancia system.
 Each of these estancias was administered from a casco central (a central complex of buildings) where administrators, foremen and workers lived.

 Sociedad Explotadora de Magallanes possessed more than 200,000 sheep by 1901.

 Development

 Tierra del Fuego sheep ranch in 1942.
 That was the region's primary activity at that time, but that has been affected by the decline in the global wool market as much as by petroleum and gas extraction.

 In 1843, Chile established a colony in Brunswick Peninsula to assert sovereignty over the strategic Strait of Magellan.
 Early sheep herding activity in the Chilean colony was very modest.
 The first men to realize the potential for large-scale sheep herding in the lands around the Strait of Magellan were a group of British immigrants that settled in Punta Arenas in the 1870s, following its development in the Falkland islands.

 The first successful attempt at sheep farming in the Straits of Magellan is credited to the Englishman Henry Reynard (Enrique Reynard) who raised sheep in 1877 on Isabel Island.
 These sheep were brought to the Straits of Magellan by Chilean governor Diego Dublé Almeyda who travelled specifically for that purpose to the Falkland Islands in the corvette Chacabuco in 1876.
 In Port Stanley he bought 300 sheep and back in Chile he sold them to Henry Reynard.
 By 1878, this first sheep-raising experiment was considered a success and it created a huge demand for land among individuals who attempted to establish their own sheep-raising businesses.
-Strong networks of racialized corruption strengthened the British control on lands, commerce and political influence and favored the displacement of indigenous peoples in the continental area and the selknam genocide in Tierra del Fuego.
+Strong networks of racialized corruption strengthened the British control on lands, commerce and political influence and favored the displacement of indigenous peoples in the continental area and the Selk'nam genocide in Tierra del Fuego.